gdsc-yosemite/sharedhouse/README.md

 # sharedhouse
-Webapp to discover subleases in Davis
+Webapp to discover subleases and lease transfers in Davis